ansible/ansible-kubernetes-modules/README.md

 That's it.
 Just reference the role, and subsequent tasks and roles are able to call the modules.

+View the `openshift_raw` and `k8s_raw` source for available parameters, and more examples.

 ### Using the connection plugin

-Included in the role are the `kubectl` and `oc` conneciton plugins.
+Included in the role are the `kubectl` and `oc` connection plugins.
 To use them outside of the role, you'll need an `ansible.cfg` file similar to the following:

 ```
 [defaults]